c6burns/socklynx/README.md

 ### Prerequisites

-You will need CMake for desktop and mobile platforms, and a developer kits for any console platforms. socklynx itself uses only C and OS networking APIs.
+You will need CMake for desktop and mobile platforms, and a developer kit for any console platforms. socklynx itself uses only C and OS networking APIs.

 ## Authors